River Road Multi-Use Pathway (Ferry Road to Elliott Street)

 The proposed improvements include a 3.5m wide asphalt multi-use pathway, grassed boulevard, street trees, LED street lighting, pavement markings and related signage.
 Please see the presentation drawing for more information.

-Construction is tentatively scheduled to begin in fall 2024.
+.
 The pathway is identified in Delta’s Official Community Plan and Cycling Master Plan, which prioritize pedestrian and cycling improvements throughout the city.
 For more information regarding Delta's current cycling routes, please refer to the Delta Routes Map.

 The online consultation closed on May 27, 2024.